techidaily/site-easy-unlock-android/source/_posts/tips-and-tricks-for-setting-up-your-oneplus-open-phone-pattern-lock-by-drfone-android.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2049383/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## How to Unlock OnePlus Open  Bootloader Easily

+Do you want to unleash the true power of your smart phone?
+Do you wish to have complete control over your smart phone?
+If yes, well, here is the answer; unlock bootloader.
+For people who are already into the tricks of hacking and rooting smart phones, might be aware of this.
+But still, there are exciting new developments.
+Bootloader is a code existing in all operating systems which usually comes pre-locked.
+So, it is important, if you wish to have a custom ROM installed on the OnePlus Open device, or if you wish to have other controls like installing applications which are incompatible, to have the OnePlus Open device bootloader unlocked.
+But going through with the process of unlocking bootloader and rooting the OnePlus Open device will not help and rather might break the warranty of the OnePlus Open device.
+This definitely calls for a diligent watch on how to unlock HTC bootloader.
+So, it is imperative as a user to know the process of HTC bootloader unlock.
+This article serves you with some ways you could follow to unleash the true power of your HTC device.
+Here’s how you can do it.

+## Part 1: Why We Want to Unlock HTC Bootloader

+For people with HTC device, unlocking bootloader would mean complete authority over the smart phone and you have all the power to control the HTC device by all means.
+Since, bootloader usually comes pre-locked, unlocking the bootloader is the initial step if you would like to have a custom ROM installed in your device.
+There are various advantages of HTC unlock starting from gaining rights of control to installing latest custom ROMs in the phone and installing incompatible applications.
+Moreover, HTC unlock bootloader could boost the OnePlus Open device speed and battery life and also help in making complete backups of the OnePlus Open device.
+You could also have controls to remove bloatware from the HTC device.
+So, all in all, while there could be certain side effects, if not done properly, there are various advantages of unlocking HTC bootloader.
+If the process is carried out properly, the Android device could be the perfect smart phone you would like to have.

 ## Part 2: How to Unlock OnePlus Open  Bootloader